OnePlus V Fold Leaks Reveal Surprises And A Possible Flagship Killer

 When unfolded, the OnePlus V Fold reveals a large folding display.
 The dimensions are unknown but according to the leaks, OnePlus is using an LTPO AMOLED display with a 120Hz refresh rate.
 The display resolution is also expected to be at 1900 x 2100 pixels.
 There is also a small cutout for a camera on the main display, nestled towards the top left corner.

 The back is where things get interesting.
 Foldable phones don’t usually focus on offering the ultimate camera experience but OnePlus seems to be leaving no stone unturned here.
 The renders show a huge circular camera hump hosting not one, not two, but three camera lenses, alongside a Hasselblad logo.
-The primary camera is said to use a 50-megapixel Sony IMX890 sensor, which should guarantee a good camera experience.
-What’s surprising, however, is the telephoto camera which flaunts its periscopic lens system and should also ensure good optical zoom performance.
+The primary camera is said to use a 50-megapixel Sony IMX890 sensor, which should guarantee a smooth camera experience.
+What’s surprising, however, is the telephoto camera which flaunts a periscopic lens system and is likely to offer impressive optical zoom.

 What else do we know?